eendroroy/nothing/README.md

 ## Contributing

-You want to add something in nothing!
+You want to add something to nothing!
 Seriously!

 ## Author